NoahMarconi/blockhack2018/README.md

 ### Verify

-The `verify` command verifies that a partifular address is an admin.
+The `verify` command verifies that a particular address is an admin.
 Verification relies on the merkle proof to determine permission level.

 ```